Alfinanasdeen/Zenclass-student-dashboard-backend/README.md

-# Zenclass Student Dashboard Frontend
+# Zenclass Student Dashboard backend

-Welcome to the Zenclass Student Dashboard frontend repository!
+Welcome to the Zenclass Student Dashboard backend repository!
 This project provides an interactive and user-friendly dashboard for students to manage their academic activities efficiently.

 ## Table of Contents